comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 ## How to achieve pre-signing on Monero?

 To sign a transaction using CLSAG, we don't actually need the key-offsets but the public keys these key-offsets point to!
-The public key of an output never changes, regardless of whether or not is has been included in the blockchain.
+The public key of an output never changes, regardless of whether or not it has been included in the blockchain.

 To fix our pre-signing issue, we need to change how the signature hash of a transaction is being computed.
 We cannot just remove the key-offsets from the transaction.